 Chief Executive and leadership team

-Ray Smith is Chief Executive.
-Corrections operate five groups led by the chief executive and executive leadership team.
+Christine Stevenson is Chief Executive.
+Corrections operate six groups led by the chief executive and executive leadership team.
 Our one team approach ensures teams work together effectively.

 The executive leadership team provides a clear and unified vision for Corrections.
-They lead our priorities to reduce re-offending, improve public safety, give better public value and provide visible leadership.
+They lead our priorities and provide visible leadership.
 Working with four regional commissioners, the executive leadership team sets direction and develops our strategy and business plans.